Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 She’s just had a nap, so you know it’s not because she’s overtired.
 You try ignoring her whining so she won’t think her behavior will get a response, and you’ve also sternly said, “No whining!” to no avail.
 You’ve even imitated her whining so she hears how she sounds… but none of it works.

 You’re starting to wonder if you’re doing something wrong that could contribute to her crying all the time.
-How should you deal with it?
-How do you make the constant whining stop?
+How should you deal with it and make the constant whining stop?

 How to stop toddler whining